Natural Instincts: Why we override them and how to fix it.

 They say that when our alarm goes off on a cold dark morning, so that we can get to work on time, we override 43 separate natural instincts.
 FOURTY THREE!!
 Yet many of us do this daily and really without a second thought (other than we’d rather not!)

-If we can override those 43 separate instincts and get to work on time daily, with not much difficulty what else are we doing that is not really what our body & brain want us to be doing?
+If we can override those 43 separate instincts and get to work on time daily, with not much difficulty.
+What else are we doing that is not really what our body & brain want us to be doing?

 It is thought that our brain has an unconscious and a conscious.
-The conscious being a very small part, whilst the unconscious, some may say, is split into three.
+The conscious being a very small part.
+Whilst the unconscious, some may say, is split into three.
 The personal unconscious; built on our personal experiences, memories that are not active and habits learnt early in life.
-The social unconscious; built upon beliefs, often relevant to society or culture, taken on from significant authoritative figures such as parents, teachers, doctors etc. and the biological unconscious, our instincts.
-Our instinct to breathe – something we’ve never been taught or had to think about or the instinct for a baby to cry when put down, a very important survival instinct.
+The social unconscious; built upon beliefs, often relevant to society or culture.
+Taken on from significant authoritative figures such as parents, teachers, doctors etc. And the biological unconscious, our instincts.
+Our instinct to breathe – something we’ve never been taught or had to think about.
+Or the instinct for a baby to cry when put down, a very important survival instinct.

 Freud said that the Ego was present in both the conscious and subconscious mind but acted as a mediator between the ID, superego and real life.
 The Ego prevents, if you like, the instinctual part of the brain from acting in a way that would be antisocial.
-The Superego, according to Freud, is developed by taking on ideas and beliefs from those around us, parents and society.
+The Superego, according to Freud, develops when we take on ideas and beliefs from those around us, parents and society.
 It develops after the ego, appearing at about five years of age.
 (The Ego being developed around the ages of zero – three).
 The Superego is also working in the conscious and unconscious.
 Finally the ID, present at birth, is what rules children entirely and is there to fulfil our most basic urges which are generally a basic need for survival.

 Learned helplessness can cause amongst other problems, depression and physical health problems in adulthood due to beliefs surrounding lack of control and power to change.
 With the help of hypnotherapy one can find that control and power to change.
 Beginning to understand the body, mind and natural instincts.
 There are many other aspects of our personality that may cause confusion in adulthood simply because there is a conflict in the brain between the natural instinct and the beliefs we have taken on from society.
 This is why I say on my website that some people come to see me because they simply do not feel right.
 Not only can you work out why you don’t feel right but you can find the power to move forwards so that you CAN feel right and actually quite good.